 - Don't worry about the location of the photos.
 I will look for a location around the church or ceremony that has good, even light and a background that is not too busy.

-- If you have a complicated family family (ie divorces etc), then consider writing a list so that we get all the right combinations.
+- If you have a complicated family (ie divorces, people not talking to each other etc), then consider writing a list so that we get all the right combinations.

 - Write the list on the back of the program, so family & guests know exactly who is required for photos.